zhongfu/ubuntu-luks-suspend/README.md

 the root device.

 The `ubuntu-linux-suspend` script replaces the default suspend mechanism of systemd.
-It changes root to initramfs in order to perform the `luksSuspend`, actual suspend, and `luksResume` operations.
-It relies on the `shutdown` initcpio hook to provide access to the initramfs.
+It extracts the initramfs to RAM and changes root to it in order to perform the `luksSuspend`, actual suspend, and `luksResume` operations.

 [Ubuntu]: https://www.ubuntu.com/
 [dm-crypt with LUKS]: https://wiki.archlinux.org/index.php/Dm-crypt_with_LUKS